jabirali/vim-tmux-yank/README.md

 	set -g set-clipboard on

 This is sufficient to integrate your `vim` and `tmux` clipboards.
-Some terminals like `alacritty` set your operating system clipboard by default when an OSC 52 code is intercepted, others like iTerm reportedly require you to enable this feature in the settings.
+Some terminals like [Alacritty][2] set your operating system clipboard by default when an OSC 52 code is intercepted, others like iTerm reportedly require you to enable this feature in the settings.
 If you now yank text in `vim` (try e.g. `Vy` or `yy`), the yanked text should be available from your `vim` clipboard, `tmux` clipboard,